matrix-nio/matrix-nio/doc/examples.rst

 Further reading and exploration
 ---------------------------------------

-In an external repo, not maintained by us, is a simple Matix client that includes sending, receiving and verification.
+In an external repo, not maintained by us, is a simple Matrix client that includes sending, receiving and verification.
 It gives an example of